Billy Zane as Caledon “Cal” Hockley, pompous heir to a Pittsburgh steel fortune

 … and this has been the rule for evening tailcoats ever since.

 In the rear, Cal’s two curved knee-length tails are separated by a long single vent and embellished with two ceremonial buttons on the waistline.
-These rear buttons, now purely ornamental, recall the tailcoat’s origins when men would fold up their tails and button them to their waistline before riding a horse.
+These back waist buttons, now purely ornamental, recall the tailcoat’s origins when men would fold up their tails and button them to their waistline before riding a horse.

 The sleeves also are cut to reveal a minimal account of Cal’s white shirt cuffs.
 Cal has two decorative buttons on each cuff; two buttons may have been correct in 1912, but modern evening tailcoats typically have four.